cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.2.md

 #### GWS.DRIVEDOCS.1.6v0.2
 Agencies SHOULD set access checking to recipients only.

-- _Rationale:_ The Access Checker feature can be configured to allows users to grant access to the public if a recipient is missing access, creating the potential for data leakage.
+- _Rationale:_ The Access Checker feature can be configured to allow users to grant open access if a recipient is missing access, creating the potential for data leakage.
 This control mitigates this by only allowing access to be granted to recipients or the suggested target audience.
 - _Last modified:_ June 7, 2024
-- _Note:_ Agencies SHALL NOT set access checking to Recipients only, suggested target audience, or public (no Google account required).
+- _Note:_ Agencies need to ensure that access checking is not set to the "Recipients only, suggested target audience, or public (no Google account required)" option.

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)